Ateneo de Naga University: Wartime

 On 14 December, the Imperial Japanese Army's 16th Division "Kimura Detachment" entered Naga.
-Then, on the 15th, this spearhead walked directly through the gates of Ateneo de Naga during its turnover ceremony, postponing it indefinitely.
+Then, on the 15th, this spearhead walked directly through the gates of the Ateneo de Naga during its turnover ceremony, postponing it indefinitely.
 The campus' monks were then subsequently incarcerated by the Japanese, then intending to encamp their regional garrison at this institution.
 Many of the facilities of the campus were requisitioned by the garrison, notably with the Jesuit House becoming the garrisons' officer quarters.

 According to a recount by Scholastic McSorley where the eight American Jesuits, himself, Fathers Francis Burns, Joe Bittner, Mat Reilly, and Scholastics Ed Sullivan, Albert Grau, John Nicholson, and Gregory Horgan were interned at the Naga Provincial Jail.
 From the ALATCO bus where they were transported, Atenean students were reportedly waving at them while the Japanese guards at the back held their rifles against the monks.
 They were permitted to individually carry a single briefcase containing all their personal belongings before being confined in the city jail.
 Manila-based Jesuits who heard their arrest grew adamant of their release, with the Superior of the Jesuits sending Fr.
 Horacio de la Costa and Guzman Rivas and a Japanese priest to interpose their release.
 On 7 March, these Jesuits were transferred to the Bishop's residency.
-After two weeks of rest, they were brought to Ateneo de Manila at Padre Faura and finally to Los Banos Internment Camp where they were kept throughout the war.
+After two weeks of rest, they were brought to the Ateneo de Manila at Padre Faura and finally to Los Banos Internment Camp where they were kept throughout the war.